-Breast cancer dragon boat paddling began before IBCPC was formed, it was not a case of the chicken and the egg, but rather that this was breaking such new ground.
-Dr Don McKenzie a professor in the Department of sports medicine and an exercise physiologist challenged the prevailing medical thinking that woman treated for breast cancer should avoid rigorous upper body exercise for fear of developing lymphoedema, a debilitating and chronic side-effect of treatment.
+Breast cancer survivor dragon boat paddling began at the University of British Columbia, in Vancouver, Canada in 1996.
+Dr Don McKenzie a professor in the Department of sports medicine and an exercise physiologist, challenged the prevailing medical thinking that woman treated for breast cancer should avoid rigorous upper body exercise for fear of developing lymphoedema, a debilitating and chronic side-effect of treatment.

-IBCPC is the world leading body for breast cancer dragon boat paddling, we are associate members of IDBF and through the IDBF family have a seat at the Council table which enables us to promote and put forward our thoughts and ideas.
+IBCPC is the world leading body for breast cancer dragon boat paddling, we are associate members of International Dragon Boat Federation (IDBF) where IBCPC have a seat at the Council table which enables us to promote dragon boat paddling for breast cancer survivors across the globe.